Monday, September 22, 2008

 Beyond the food, guests Ian and Brian are fantastic company and there's lots of laughter, travel tips and anecdotal stories about the things that pets have eaten.
 I pack it in, exhausted, but have a miserable time sleeping.
 Jet lag is an ugly lady.
 At some point in the night, I spend a long time with my head out the bay window and wake up druggedly at 5 AM with a hot laptop on my belly and this on the screen:

+Its baleen scope, trawling through and filtering billions of swimming details from the shifting landscape, is full.
+The uncountable plankton of smell, sight, taste and touch familiar and foreign have filled my head to bursting and I need to sieve through them and digest.
 It is a memorable moment growing up when your mind first comes against the formidable wall that is the size of the universe and in it our atomic scale.
 It's also for most of us an infrequent grapple: something internally settled unfathomable and put aside for the constant preoccupations of living and being.
 What has suddenly and unexpectedly confounded me just the same is the equally infinite detail, in not the scale of our world, but every city, village, jungle and alley in it.
 It's a newer, much more difficult confrontation to escape.
 Unable to sleep, looking out the window at the acne wash of the Milky Way and dizzying stars of a tropical sky, the constellations of winking fireflies and galactic hum of cicadas mirroring it below seem just as intangible.
 I'm suddenly back to square one, twelve years old in a snowsuit, lying on my back on a frozen river at night and staring a hole into the sky.

 I'm still trying to grade how cheesy that all is, but I think the gist of it still true: the world is hard to fathom with a human brain.